import math

 from geographic north (positive clockwise) that and aircraft travels over the

-first be grouped by this.
+dataframe will first be grouped by this.

 Parameters